tweedegolf/storage-abstraction/publish/AdapterLocal/README.md

 This adapter is a peer dependency of the [storage abstraction package](https://www.npmjs.com/package/@tweedegolf/storage-abstraction).
 It mimics a cloud storage service and uses your local file system to store files and folders.

-The API is a general abstraction of the APIs of several cloud storage services.
+The API is a general abstraction over the APIs of several cloud storage services.

 This adapter is meant to be used in development phase; you can develop and test your application using the local storage adapter and seamlessly switch to one of the available adapters that interact with a cloud storage service on your production server.